misiektoja/psn_monitor/docs/troubleshooting.md

 If the tool cannot import a dependency, install the dependencies with the same Python interpreter that runs the script.
 On macOS or Linux use `python3 -m pip install -r requirements.txt`.
 On Windows use `python -m pip install -r requirements.txt`.
 Match the requirements file to your downloaded script.

 If a new terminal cannot find your saved settings, return to the directory used during setup or pass both `--config-file` and `--env-file` explicitly.
 Run `psn_monitor --doctor <psn_user_id>` to see which settings are loaded.

+## Invalid saved settings and state

+Timing values must be finite and within the documented range.
+Normal startup checks effective timing settings before monitoring.
+A configuration syntax error reports its file, line number and parser message without echoing source text that may contain credentials.

+If a saved status file has an invalid structure, monitoring stops before replacing it.
+Correct the named file or move it aside to start a fresh baseline.
+Keep a copy if you need the old history.
+Older valid records and extra trailing metadata remain accepted.

+Info lookups stop after a rate limit, authentication failure or service outage instead of continuing to other trophy or recent-game requests.
+Correct the reported problem or wait before running the command again.